QuChunhe/study/Database.md

 [Clustered and Secondary Indexes](https://dev.mysql.com/doc/refman/5.7/en/innodb-index-types.html)

+Every I
-Every InnoDB table has a special index called the clustered index where the data for the rows is stored.
+Database Internals： A Deep Dive into How Distributed Data Systems WorknnoDB table has a special index called the clustered index where the data for the rows is stored.
 Typically, the clustered index is synonymous with the primary key.

 All indexes other than the clustered index are known as secondary indexes.
 In InnoDB, each record in a secondary index contains the primary key columns for the row, as well as the columns specified for the secondary index.